davidbradway/nightlighttreebright/README.md

 Import the firmware to your Particle account in the Web IDE with the button above.
 You'll be able to add new songs or tweak the functionality to your heart's content.

-Click [here](https://github.com/spark/xmastree/blob/master/FIRMWARE.md) for more information about the Xmas Tree firmware.
+Click [here](https://github.com/particle-iot/xmastree/blob/master/FIRMWARE.md) for more information about the Xmas Tree firmware.

 ## CONNECT

 Having problems or have awesome suggestions?
-Connect with us on our [forum](https://community.particle.io/).
+Connect with us on the Particle [forum](https://community.particle.io/).